hswlab/EVD/README.md

 [![Downloads](https://img.shields.io/github/downloads/hswlab/EVD/total)](https://github.com/hswlab/EVD/releases/latest)
 [![Downloads](https://img.shields.io/github/v/release/hswlab/EVD)](https://github.com/hswlab/EVD/releases/latest)

-EVD is a graphical user interface for the well-known media downloader yt-dlp.
-In principle, this supports downloads from all video portals that would be possible with yt-dlp.
-A full list of supported pages can be found at this link.
+EVD is a graphical user interface for the media downloader yt-dlp.
+A full list of supported websites of yt-dlp can be found at this link.

 https://raw.githubusercontent.com/yt-dlp/yt-dlp/master/supportedsites.md

-The user interface is based on .
-NET6 and Electron.
+The user interface is based on .NET6 and Electron.
 For the download and conversion of video and audio, the ffmpeg and yt-dlp library is required.
 The external libraries can be downloaded and set up automatically in the settings view.
 A detailed description can be found in the help PDF